mejiagarcia/twilio-verify-example/README.md

 Create a [Push credential](https://www.twilio.com/docs/verify/quickstarts/push-ios#create-a-push-credential) for Push.
 Configure a [Verify Service](https://www.twilio.com/docs/verify/quickstarts/push-ios#create-a-verify-service-and-add-the-push-credential)

 To run this application you need to host it on a public domain.
-If a user approves a challenge the server is notified via [Verify Webhooks](https://www.twilio.com/docs/verify/api/webhooks).
-Please configure `http(s)://<your-domain>/api/challenges/update-webhook` as webhook url on the Verify Service.
-You can subscribe to multiple events on Verify, this example application requires at least the `challenge.approved` and `challenge.denied` event.

 Add the `TWILIO_VERIFY_SERVICE_SID` to your environment variables